 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-So this matter is complicated with many variables, however it does not always run the way the minister described it.
+This matter is complicated with many variables; however, it does not always run the way the minister described it.

-If an income support recipient obtains a short-term job, such as if they were replacing someone in the community who is on holiday, then they will end up working for a total of two or three weeks and then won't be employed by that particular department again until the next year.
-Unfortunately, what happens is that this additional income causes them to be disqualified from receiving income support for the next three months.
+If an income assistance client obtains a short-term job, such as if they were replacing someone in the community who is on holiday, then they will end up working for a total of two or three weeks and then won't be employed by that particular department again until the next year.
+Unfortunately, what happens is that this additional income causes them to be disqualified from receiving income assistance for the next three months.
+I would like to know if that is still the case.

-I would like to know if that is still the case, as you are the minister for this department.
-The policy that has been set must be followed, but people must be educated on how the system works because misunderstandings are resulting in people financially suffering, going hungry, and not having anywhere else to turn to.
+I ask that you review this issue as you are the minister for this department.
+The policy that has been set must be followed, but people must be educated on how the system works because misunderstandings are resulting in people financially suffering, going hungry and not having anywhere else to turn to.
 Thank you, Mr. Speaker.